Presencial, Online, Streaming

 Objectives:

-To provide a global overview of the audit profession and its relevance in the financial transparency of companies.
+To provide a global overview of the audit profession and its relevance in companies’ financial transparency.

 Syllabus: